 Keep in mind, despite the high prices, accommodations book up fast.
 When I planned my trip last December, many hotels were already sold out, and I ended up staying in a smoking room in Osaka.

-Explore Our Japan Cherry Blossoms Trips 2026
+Explore Our Japan Cherry Blossom Trips 2027

 Book early for the best prices and excellent hotels.
 Check out our 10-Day Japan Highlights and Cherry Blossom Tour for an unforgettable spring experience!